perryfhuang/tictactoe/README.md

 >I plan to approach this project by first planning out how I will work on  the app as well as break everything into small, easy-to-solve steps.
 This  includes having a fundamental understanding of all the technologies and  languages involved that will make the project function (ex. understanding  how the API works, referencing documentation when necessary, etc.) I plan  to first hit every requirement for completing the project while also  putting my own creative flavor into the project.
 I will also develop the  game with my (and other's) user stories in mind.

-How will you represent the board in Javascript?
+How will you represent the board in JavaScript?

->The game board will be manipulated by Javascript through DOM events and communicating with the backend game API.
+>The game board will be manipulated by JavaScript through DOM events and communicating with the backend game API.
 For example, HTML elements for the 9 spaces will listen for click events, and send API/ajax calls when a click event happens, which will then update the game board with X and O tokens.
 When a cell is filled, the click listener for the respective cell will be disabled (in the actual game, this is not how I implemented this feature - instead, the API simply does not get called if a cell is taken, and a message notifies the player).
 Each API call will also check if the game is over (if there are 3 spaces in a row with the same token) and notify the player when the game is over (win/lose/tie).

 How will you use version control to backup / track your project?